SMI Supplier Diversity Playbook

 Below are several tools that are often in used within supply chain including:

 Best practice supplier diversity programs invest in technology to build a comprehensive internal dashboard of the institution’s supplier diversity measures.
-The technology enables integration of supplier diversity data within the ERP system and monthly updates to the data, measures both tier one and tier two diverse suppliers, and reports the spend by department ideally on a monthly cadence.
+A robust internal supplier diversity dashboard embeds supplier diversity measurement within the ERP system, enabling staff to track both tier one and tier two diverse vendors, and report diverse spend by department, ideally on a monthly cadence.

 Executive Summary